 29. Throw in a Gift, Like a Complimentary Engagement Session

 Incentivizing hiring you over another photographer is key to running a profitable business.
 Offering a complimentary engagement session is a great idea!
-This also allows you the time to get to know your couple and how they are in front of the camera prior to capturing their wedding day.
+This also allows you the time to get to know your couple and how they are in front of the camera before capturing their wedding day.

 30. Set Reasonable Expectations and Timelines

 The biggest cause for conflict is miscommunication with expectations and timelines.
-It is extremely important that your couple understands what you are going to deliver, when you will deliver it, and how the process works.
+Your couple must understand what you will deliver, when you will deliver it, and how the process works.
 Any error in proper explanation can end in disaster.

 Write everything down and have actual conversations with your couple!
 Then everyone is happy!